 - You don't need to use lotion, but you can apply it after the bath if your baby’s skin is especially dry.

-- After the bath, wrap your baby in a towel and gently pat her dry.
+- After the bath, wrap your baby in a towel and gently pat them dry.

 Taking Care of Baby: Cradle Cap